ethanhs/pyhooked/readme.md

 ####Installing

-Just run `$ pip install git+https://github.com/ethanhs/pyhooked.git`
+Just run `$ pip install pyhooked` or
+`$ pip install git+https://github.com/ethanhs/pyhooked.git` to get the latest version.

 ####Alternatives -
 [pyHook](http://sourceforge.net/projects/pyhook/) and [pyhk](https://github.com/schurpf/pyhk) inspired the creation of this project.
 They are great hotkey modules too!

+[pywinauto](https://github.com/pywinauto/pywinauto) is an incredibly useful Windows automation library that also includes among a plethora of tools, a hotkey detection library.

 ####License -
 PyHooked  Copyright (C) 2015  Ethan Smith